ShipStream/openmage-sync/README.md

    for the WMS to use.
 1. Four or more API calls can be cut down to one with the `shipstream_order_shipment.createWithTracking` method which also allows for easy customization (e.g. receiving and storing serial numbers or lot data).

+The API endpoints are implemented using Magento's provided SOAP/XML-RPC API so these endpoints do not create any additional security vulnerability exposure.

 ### What is the point of the new statuses?

 Without a state between "Processing" and "Complete" it is otherwise difficult to tell if an order